dmleong/dmleong.github.io/_drafts/whats-an-object.markdown

 * Instance
 * Function

 And because I like baking, I'll use the class `Recipe`.
 And because my main language is PHP, this example is going to be in PHP.
-Yes, I'm aware it's a terrible language.
+I know nobody likes PHP, but it's an easy beginner language, so bear with me!

 {% highlight php linenos %}